RushiChandalia/Get-hashlist-of-given-attribute/README.md

 ## Installation

-All you need is node.js and run the below command.
+All you need is the complete hashlist of the collection (You can use [Magic Eden Hashlist Finder](https://magiceden.io/mintlist-tool)), node.js and to run the below command.

 ```bash
 npm install